reynamarie/cse15l-lab-reports/lab1.md

-//example of using the command with a path to a file as an argument
+//example of using the `ls` command with a path to a file as an argument `ls cse15l-lab-reports/dog.jpg`

-`ls cse15l-lab-reports/dog.jpg`
 ```
 {